 My book manuscript, Unaccompanied Minors: Precarious Protections and Limited Compassion in the US Asylum Process (under contract with University of California Press), chronicles the experiences and perspectives of Central American unaccompanied minors and their immigration attorneys as they pursue applications for refugee status in the United States.

-In the past 10 years alone, over 400,000 minors migrated to the US without their parents, the majority of whom hail from Honduras, El Salvador, and Guatemala.
+In the past 10 years, nearly a half million minors have been apprehended at the US-Mexico border without their parents.
+The majority hail from Honduras, El Salvador, and Guatemala, countries were human rights violations, violence, and insecurity are widespread.
 Between 2015 and 2019, I spent 4 years studying the experiences of these youths as they navigate the US asylum process: I conducted ethnographic fieldwork in legal clinics in Los Angeles, shadowing immigration attorneys as they prepared their young clients’ asylum applications, as well as 95 semi-structured interviews with unaccompanied minors, their attorneys, and other key actors.

-My research exposes the tension between the forces of protection and exclusion in the volatile US context, as advocates’ demands that the state respect human rights norms and protect vulnerable children compete with state prerogatives to limit overall levels of immigration.
-Protection continuously ebbs and flows, crucially affecting the life outcomes of immigrant youths and their odds of obtaining asylum at any given moment in time.
-These odds have become increasingly slim as the Trump administration intervenes to systematically dismantle the rights of unaccompanied minors and asylum-seekers.
-By exposing the gaps between protections for unaccompanied children and refugees on the books and their implementation in practice, this research has important implications for immigration policy and for the lives of children who migrate on their own.
+My research examines the tension between the forces of protection and exclusion in the volatile US context, as advocates’ demands that the state respect human rights norms and protect vulnerable children compete with state prerogatives to limit overall levels of immigration.
+I examine the shift from the Obama to the Trump administration, discussing how immigration attorneys changed their legal strategies to counter the Trump's administration's attacks on the rights of unaccompanied minors and asylum-seekers and to continue to seek protection for vulnerable youths in an increasingly indeterminate legal process.
+By exposing the gaps between protections for unaccompanied minors on the books and their implementation in practice, this research has important implications for immigration policy and for the lives of children who migrate on their own.